binhchay1/apkafe/wp-content/plugins/insert-headers-and-footers/readme.txt

 * Manually insert PHP code snippets using shortcodes anywhere on website
 * Add Rich Text Ads and Content Snippets automatically on posts & pages.
 * Export / Import Code Snippets
-* <strong>New</strong> Save snippets to Cloud Library - no more wasting time finding Github gists or custom notes.
-All your snippets stored in your private code snippet cloud.
+* <strong>New</strong> Save snippets to Cloud Library - All your snippets stored in your private code snippet cloud.
 * <strong>New</strong> Deep integrations with Gutenberg, WooCommerce, and more.
 * Device specific code snippets (such as load code snippets on mobile only, desktop only, etc)
 * and more features coming soon.

 = Credits =

-Insert Headers and Footers plugin was first created by <a href="https://syedbalkhi.com/" rel="friend" title="Syed Balkhi">Syed Balkhi</a> and the <a href="http://www.wpbeginner.com/" rel="friend" title="WPBeginner">WPBeginner</a> team in 2011.
+Insert Headers and Footers plugin was first created by [Syed Balkhi](https://syedbalkhi.com/) and the [WPBeginner](http://www.wpbeginner.com/) team in 2011.

 It was later rebranded to WPCode in 2022 by Syed Balkhi to add powerful code snippets features that users were requesting for.